KashmereLabs/permalink_web_archiver/README.md

 Note: The wallet json contains your private keys so do not expose it to the world or put it in any of your repos.

 Client runs a ReactJS stack, in order to run the client project.
+Default port is port 3000
+- Create/Modify the env file with the host of your application server

+- The env file assumes that the local application server is running on port 8000

 ```
  cd client